Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Discrepancy Modeling Applications

 We next evaluated the ability of discrepancy modeling to learn the evolution of the systematic state-space residual for the Lorenz attractor.
-As seen in Fig.~\ref{fig:Lorenz_errorModel}, the suite of model discovery methods struggled to model the time evolution of the systematic residual.
-Similar to Van der Pol results above, SINDy was unable to learn a discrepancy model the systematic error for the Lorenz attractor; the augmented state space showed no change in time series solution as compared to the approximate state space.
-Similarly, DMD showed minimal impact on the approximate state space solution when corrected using the learned systematic residual discrepancy model.
-GPR and NN exhibited reduced error in the augmented state space solutions as compared to the approximate; however, it does not appear that a discrepancy model of the systematic residual alone can recover the true Lorenz attractor solution.
-Using discrepancy modeling to learn the systematic residual may benefit from improved data quantity, as well as data assimilation techniques to combat known challenges with chaotic deterministic systems~\cite{evensen1997advanced, gauthier1992chaos, miller1994advanced}.
+As seen in Fig.~\ref{fig:Lorenz_errorModel}, the suite of model discovery methods struggled to model the time evolution of the residual.
+Similar to Van der Pol results above, SINDy was unable to learn a discrepancy model the state-space residual for the Lorenz attractor; the augmented state-space solution showed no change in time series solution as compared to the approximate state-space solution.
+Similarly, DMD showed minimal impact on the approximate state-space solution when corrected using the learned state-space residual discrepancy model.
+GPR and NN exhibited reduced error in the augmented state-space solutions as compared to the approximate; however, it does not appear that a discrepancy model of the residual alone can recover the true Lorenz attractor solution.
+Using discrepancy modeling to learn the state-space residual may benefit from improved data quantity, as well as data assimilation techniques to combat known challenges with chaotic deterministic systems~\cite{evensen1997advanced, gauthier1992chaos, miller1994advanced}.